 Kasha-Katuwe Tent Rocks National Monument

-Kasha-Katuwe Tent Rocks National Monument is located approximately 40 miles southwest of Santa Fe and 55 miles northeast of Albuquerque (Figure 2).
+Kasha-Katuwe Tent Rocks National Monument, managed by the Bureau of Land Management (BLM), is located approximately 40 miles southwest of Santa Fe and 55 miles northeast of Albuquerque (Figure1).
 From Albuquerque, drive north on Interstate-25 to Exit 259 to the Santo Domingo/Cochiti Lake Recreation Area.
 Head northwest on NM Highway 22 and follow the signs to Cochiti Pueblo (turning left after crossing the Rio Grande).
 Turn right at the pueblo water tower onto Tribal Route 92, which connects to Forest Service Road 266.
 Travel 5 miles on a maintained, but often washboard, dirt road to the monument parking area (marked with a sign).
 From Santa Fe, take the Cochiti Pueblo (Exit 264) off I-25 onto NM 16.
 Turn right from NM 16 onto NM 22, and follow the route described above to Cochiti Pueblo and the national monument.
 The BLM charges a fee to park here (paid at a self-service kiosk).

 Kasha-Katuwe Tent Rocks National Monument lies on the southeastern margin of the Jemez volcanic field, a volcanic system that has been active for the past 15 million years.
 The volcanic field formed at the intersection of the Rio Grande rift, an extensional feature that bisects the state of New Mexico, and the Jemez lineament, an ancient northeast-trending structure that has been a locus of volcanism for the last 10 million years.